Abernachy/LearningFolder/class notes/Git/(WIP)git.md

   ```
-  #Creates a local copy of your git repository at the location you are at.
-It'll create a folder for this repository
+  //Creates a local copy of your git repository at the location you are at. //It'll create a folder for this repository
   $git clone "blahblah.git"

+  //To update  your local to the master branch
+  git checkout "name.got"
+  git merge origin/master
   ```